Center for Teaching

 …resources for international instructors?

-For resources on teaching in the American classroom, see the Center for Teaching’s set of resources for international instructors.
+For resources on teaching in the American classroom, see the CFT’s guide for International Teaching Assistants, which has a variety of information relevant to all international instructors in the American classroom.

 For assistance with immigration, cross-cultural, and personal matters, see International Student and Scholar Services (ISSS).

-For assistance making connections between the Vanderbilt community and the larger world (for teaching or research purposes), see the Vanderbilt International Office (VIO).
+For assistance making connections between the Vanderbilt community and the larger world (for teaching or research purposes), see the International Student and Scholars Services office.

 …grading standards?